|24 August 2022

 In his academic role his mandate is to provide leadership in extractive metallurgy research from Curtin University's Bentley Campus.
 His areas of research focuses on extractive metallurgy of Precious, Base and Critical Metals and their associated minerals and materials.
 Under his leadership, the GTG had developed a number of innovations that are currently being commercialised such as the Carbon Scout™ carbon meter fro CIL/CIP circuits (commercialised with Gekko Systems) and the GlyLeach™ and GlyCat™ processes (commercialised with Minng and Process Solutions Pty Ltd).
 The GlyLeach™ and GlyCat™ processes have won the Mining Technologies award at the 2017 Australian Technologies Competition, and also the Clean Tech division of the global Extreme Tech Challenge.
 During the period as leader of the GTG he also project-managed the AMIRA P420D (partially), P420E and P420F projects.

 Dr Nils Backeberg is an expert metal market analyst and economic geologist covering critical raw materials in the steel, new-energy and technology sectors.
-Nils has built his academic foundation in structural and economic geology across three continents with a MSc from the University of Cape Town in South Africa, a PhD from McGill University in Canada and a post-doctoral post at The University College London in the UK.
-Before expanding his career into metal market analysis, he worked as an exploration geologist on rare earth deposits in South Africa, gold deposits in Canada and geothermal projects in Guatemala.
-Nils brought academic rigour and industry experience to metal market analysis at Metals Focus, Roskill and Wood Mackenzie, with a special focus on steel alloys, chromium, antimony and rare earths.
-Nils has published several peer-reviewed research articles and received his Chartered Scientist accreditation in 2019.
+Nils built his academic foundation in structural and economic geology across three continents with a MSc from the University of Cape Town in South Africa, a PhD from McGill University in Canada and a post-doctoral post at University College London in the UK.
+Before expanding his career into metal market analysis, he gained industry experience as an exploration geologist on rare earths in South Africa, gold in Canada and geothermal energy in Guatemala.
+Nils has published several peer-reviewed research articles and received his Chartered Scientist accreditation in 2019, bringing academic rigour and industry experience to metal market analysis at leading firms including Metals Focus, Roskill and Wood Mackenzie.
+Nils co-founded Project Blue in 2022 to provide market intelligence on critical raw materials and energy transition supply chains.

 John F. Elliot Professor of Materials Chemistry, Massachusetts Institute of Technology